 Award to producer(s)

 Though the Tony Awards were established in 1947, the first Best Musical award didn't come until two years later, when Kiss Me, Kate took home the honor.
 Since 1971, the award has gone to the producer, with the authors of the musical competing in their own categories (Book of a Musical; Score).
-Past winners include South Pacific, Guys and Dolls, My Fair Lady, A Chorus Line, Sweeney Todd, Cats, Les Misérables, The Phantom of the Opera, and Rent.
+Past winners include South Pacific, Guys and Dolls, My Fair Lady, A Chorus Line, Sweeney Todd, Cats, Les Misérables, The Phantom of the Opera, Rent, The Lion King, The Producers, Jersey Boys, and Kinky Boots.

 Best Book of a Musical

 This award honors the librettist, who is responsible for a musical's spoken dialogue and narrative framework.
 Originally called "Best Author (Musical)," this award's first winners were Bella and Samuel Spewak for Kiss Me, Kate in 1949.
-Recent winners include Terrence McNally (Ragtime), Mark O'Donnell and Thomas Meehan (Hairspray), and Steven Sater (Spring Awakening).
+Recent winners include Terrence McNally (Ragtime), Mark O'Donnell and Thomas Meehan (Hairspray), Steven Sater (Spring Awakening), and Trey Parker, Robert Lopez and Matt Stone for The Book of Mormon.

 Best Original Score (Music and/or Lyrics) Written for the Theatre